hms-networks/flexy-thingworx-connector/README.md

 ![Image of Thingworx Browse Projects Window](thingworx-import/img/browseProjects.PNG)

-Open the ConnectorHost timer thing by clicking it under the list of available entities, then selecting "Edit".
+Open the ConnectorHost timer Thing by clicking it under the list of available entities, then selecting "Edit".

 ![Image of ConnectorHost in Available Entities of EwonThingworxConnector Project](thingworx-import/img/connectorHostThing.PNG)